BlackHershey/4dfp-docs/docs/examples/bold-example.rst

 In order to run cross bold, we first need to set up some input files.

 If you look at the usage for :ref:`cross_bold_pp`, it has one required argument and one optional.
-As mentioned in :ref:`params`, the convention is to use both, putting subject-specific parameters in the params file and study-specific parametes in the instructions file.
+As mentioned in :ref:`params_inst`, the convention is to use both, putting subject-specific parameters in the params file and study-specific parametes in the instructions file.

 When creating these files, you'll want to have the list of variables handy.
 These can be found under the specific version of the script.